-The Department of East Asian Languages and Literature is proud to announce the Certificate in Chinese Professional Communication, which has been made possible by the Madison Initiative for Undergraduates Awards.
+The Department of Asian Languages and Cultures is proud to announce the Certificate in Chinese Professional Communication, which has been made possible by the Madison Initiative for Undergraduates Awards.

 This certificate program provides students with the opportunity to develop proficiency in Chinese while pursuing majors in other subjects across the university.
 It emphasizes the development of communication skills that are applicable to various professional contexts that students may encounter in their future careers.

 The certificate is open to all undergraduate students (except for those majoring in Chinese).
 It is available to Special students only in circumstances where they have completed more than half of the 12-credit requirements discussed below as UW-Madison undergraduates in the semesters preceding their Special student enrollment.

 The prerequisites for language courses required for the certificate are four semesters of Chinese language courses on the non-heritage track (EA 101, 102, 201, 202) or two semesters of Chinese language courses on the heritage track (EA 213, 214).
 Students may test out of these prerequisites if they have prior experience in Chinese.